Nebucom/Nebucom.github.io/source/_posts/events/2014-06-16-Pricing-your-saas-bootcamp.markdown

 [Peter Verhasselt](http://be.linkedin.com/pub/peter-verhasselt/1/8a0/392) is an engineer, jurist and strategist with a large network in Belgian high tech industry.
 Peter has started and led the Mistral program at Sirris that guided 70+ companies in finding the right technology strategy to enable growth.

 <img src="http://www.startathlon.com/images/omar.jpg">
 [Omar Mohout](http://be.linkedin.com/in/omarmohout) is a Growth Engineer – building repeatable, scalable customer acquisition engines for technology companies.
+Omar is author of “Lean Pricing, pricing strategies for Startups”

 <a href="/pricing-contact" class="btn btn-success btn-large center">Contact us today!</a>